1. Figure out if you actually want kids at your wedding.

 While your littlest attendants will certainly get their moment in the spotlight, their parents will have a lot of behind-the-scenes work to do.
 They’ll need to purchase wedding attire for their little ones (unless you volunteer to foot the bill, which is not necessary but certainly generous), prepare their child for the big day, ensure good behavior during the (potentially long and boring) family portrait session, handle any meltdowns, and more.
 Before selecting a child to be your flower girl or ring bearer, think about if their parents will be able to handle this responsibility.
 If the child’s parents are already in the wedding party, this may be a bit easier, but consider other issues, such as if the parents also have infant children that might need attending during the wedding.

-5. When it comes to gender roles, free to “break the rules”.
+5. When it comes to gender roles, feel free to “break the rules”.

 The roles of flower girl and ring bearer have traditionally been gender segregated, but you can absolutely break the rules.
 Boys can toss flower petals, girls can carry the rings, or they can do something completely different—like carry pinwheels, signs, or ribbon wands down the aisle.